Anku5hk/Programmers_guide_to_Python/book.md

 print(hasattr(tuple, '__iter__')) # True
 ```
 #### 2. Generators
-Generators are lazy iterators, they return value when next() function is called upon.
+Generators are lazy iterators, they return value when 'next()' function is called upon.
 They might have or not have loops in them. 'yield' statement makes a function iterable with/without loops. 'yield' saves the state, which helps in iterating value changes over the generator's lifetime, so unlike regular loops which removes loop state as soon as execution is finished/interrupted, it can be interrupted and resumed whenever inside a program.
 For longer iteration(larger data) generators are preferred because they are memory efficient, in a sense they can be utilized to generate data required in time and not before time.
 Generators can also be created using similar to list comprehension's syntax, but using rounded brackets.
 ```Python
 ## basic generator
 def my_generator(*args):